Assessing REST API Test Generation Strategies with Log Coverage: Conclusion

 \section{Conclusion}

-In this study, we conducted experiments on different REST API test generation strategies in black-box settings against the Light-OAuth2 microservice system.
-As our baseline, we utilized human-written Locust tests and compared this baseline to EvoMaster, a traditional search-based API test generation tool, as well as two leading LLMs available at the time: Claude Opus 4.6 and GPT-5.2-Codex.
+In this study, we evaluated different REST API test generation strategies in black-box settings on the LO2 microservice system.
+As our baseline, we utilized human-written Locust tests and compared it with EvoMaster, a traditional search-based API test generation tool, as well as two leading LLMs available at the time: Claude Opus 4.6 and GPT-5.2-Codex.

-Our findings indicate that Claude Opus 4.6 outperforms all other strategies, including human-written Locust tests, in terms of log coverage.
+Our findings indicate that Claude Opus 4.6 outperforms all other strategies in terms of log coverage.
 Human-written tests ranked the second, followed by EvoMaster and GPT-5.2-Codex.
 Notably, relying on a single test generation strategy resulted in limited log coverage.
-When combining the two best-performing test generation strategies, Claude Opus 4.6 and human-written tests, we observed that the human-written test contributed an additional 39\% coverage beyond what Claude Opus 4.6 achieved alone.
+When combining the two best-performing test generation strategies, Claude Opus 4.6 and human-written tests, we observed an additional 39\% increase in coverage beyond what Claude Opus 4.6 achieved alone.
 This highlights the complementary nature of these strategies in maximizing log coverage.

-Finally, we believe the most notable finding is that Claude Opus 4.6 was able to outperform the human-written baseline, which had required roughly 150 hours of effort, at a cost of only \$13 for compute and 12 hours of human effort for setup on a small industrial system.
-This suggests that AI-based approaches may produce superhuman results, but we need to validate this with other systems in the future.